Indigenous Education Council (IEC)

 - encourage the recruitment and participation of First Nations, Metis, and Inuit in the University of Ottawa’s workforce;

-- facilitate intellectual partnerships with Indigenous people drawing on the traditional knowledges and cultural protocols of Indigenous teachings specific to different nations.
+- facilitate intellectual partnerships with Indigenous peoples drawing on the traditional knowledges and cultural protocols of Indigenous teachings specific to different nations.

 The University of Ottawa, a publically funded institution receiving targeted Postsecondary Education Funding for Aboriginal Learners (PEFAL), has a responsibility ensure that Indigenous people are consistently and regularly engaged in decision-making processes within the university.
 The University of Ottawa is therefore responsible for ensuring that the IEC, the body that represents local Indigenous communities, has direct access to the Board of Governors and the Senate.
 To accomplish this, the President or Vice President Academic and Provost, or their Academic Delegate on Indigenous Engagement will serve as a member of IEC.

-The partnership between the University of Ottawa and serves to support the needs of IEC is comprised of people from local Indigenous communities that work in partnership with the University of Ottawa to support the needs of Indigenous students, faculty and staff.
+The IEC is comprised of people from local Indigenous communities that work in partnership with the University of Ottawa to support the needs of Indigenous students, faculty and staff.
 It does this by identifying and articulating priorities for policy, program, and service development geared towards the successful recruitment, admission, retention, graduation and employability of Indigenous students along with the recruitment and retention of Indigenous faculty and staff.

 To fulfill its responsibilities, the Indigenous Education Council will: